drBenway/pixi-vn-wiki/Choice-Menus.md

 In the visual novel, usually, there are choice menus that allow the player to make decisions that will affect the story.

-In Pixi'VN, it is possible to create choice menus using the `MenuOptionLabel` class and a function to handle the choice.
+In Pixi'VN, it is possible to create choice menus using the `ChoiceMenuOptionLabel` class and a function to handle the choice.

-`MenuOptionLabel` is a class which has as parameters:
+`ChoiceMenuOptionLabel` is a class which has as parameters:

 * `text`: The text that will be displayed in the choice menus.
 * `label`: The [label](/Label-and-Game-Step.md#label) which will be called when the player chooses the option.